SinanUrgunWork/2-tier-Application-On-AWS-Using-Terraform/README.md

-Title: Deploying a 2-Tier Application on AWS Using Terraform

-I'm excited to share my recent project where I deployed a robust 2-tier application on AWS, leveraging Terraform for efficient infrastructure management.
+I deployed a robust 2-tier application on AWS, leveraging Terraform for efficient infrastructure management.
 Here’s a snapshot of the services and architecture:

 Amazon EC2: Handles compute with auto-scaling to adjust resources based on demand.
 Amazon RDS & DynamoDB: Provide a relational and NoSQL database backbone, ensuring high availability and performance.